exasol/extension-manager/doc/design/design.md

   }
   ```

-While both options don't need any interpretation logic they would require executing the JavaScript snippet in the frontend with `eval()` which could be interpreted as a security issue.
+While both options don't need any interpretation logic they would require executing the JavaScript snippet in the frontend with `eval()` which poses a security risk.

-The additional effort for interpreting the JSON structure occurs only once as we implement the interpretation in a separate library `extension-parameter-validator` written in TypeScript which is used by both the frontend and the backend.
+We need to invest the additional effort for interpreting the JSON structure only once, as we implement the interpretation in a separate library `extension-parameter-validator` written in TypeScript which is used by both the frontend and the backend.

 #### Validation